 Hot Cross Bun Season

-St. Joseph Feast Day from 2012 and 2011
+St. Joseph Feast Day

-Reblog from ten years ago
+Reblog from 14 and 15 years ago

-Tuesday afternoon I met a friend for dinner.
+Tuesday afternoon I met my friend Cj for dinner.
 We used to teach in the same school but are in different schools across the city now.
 It was good to catch up.
 When we walked into the restaurant,La Tavola Italiana, I could not believe what I saw in front of me!
 A St. Joseph Feast spread from the day before.
 Later Carmela came out to speak with us about how we were enjoying our dinners and she was taking photos with her iPad to send to her family.
 She uses the iPad to keep the restaurant calendar for parties and other aspects of her business.

 I asked if she made the St. Joseph Cavazunes filled with the chick peas and she said, “NO, they are Calabrese.”
 She is Sicilian and she makes Zeppoles.